kongware/ftor/README.md

 ```
 # Missing Topics

-- [ ] Unit Type
+- [ ] There is no type inference and thus no guarantee that your code matches your type signatures
-- [ ] Does ftor cause issues with regard to object identity?
+- [ ] Explore issues caused by ftor's use of proxies with regard to object identity
-- [ ] Don't create dependencies to ftor since it is pluggable!
+- [ ] Note that creating dependencies to ftor's pluggable type system is bad
-- [ ] Best practice for incorporating ftor into third party code
+- [ ] Sum up best practice for incorporating ftor into third party code
-- [ ] type checker doesn't check code against type signatures
+- [ ] Why don't ftor need its own unit type?